 There are plenty of reasons why people like to travel.
 One of the ones you can hear most often is the ability to have new and exciting experiences.
 What makes travelling so beautiful is that different personalities will be excited by different things.
 Adrenaline junkies take active vacations, looking for the thrill of slightly dangerous situations.
 Foodies visit new places to delight their plates with exciting new flavors.
 And for the bookworms among travelers, libraries and book stores can be the most beautiful places in the world.
-If you’re travelling through Europe and looking for some charming book stores to visit by train, we have a few suggestions for you:
+If you are travelling through Europe and looking for the best book stores in Europe to visit by train, we have a few suggestions for you:

 France Best Book Stores – Shakespeare & Company, Paris